whytekieran/Minesweeper-UWP-App/README.md

 Class | Description
 ------------ | -------------
 App.xaml.cs | This class comes with any visual studi project and contains methods which describe what to do during the applications life cycle, example would be what the application does when its been launched, suspended or terminated.
-These methods give the developer great flexibility to describe what they want done during these critical stages of the application life cycle.
+These methods give the developer great flexibility to describe what they want done during these critical stages ofthe application life cycle.
 This class alos contains custom made methods that i have created to manage things like navigation between pages and the games timers.
 Game.xaml.cs | This class is responsible for executing all the logic that goes into the minesweeper game itself.
 It is the most heavily coded area of the application.
 It contains methods for created the games grid, starting and stopping timers, positioning/checking for mines, applying game defaults, incrementing score and many others.
 The code itself has been heavily commented to assist anyone reading through it as best as possible.